marcelosousa/poet/README.md

 the main motivation of this project.

 The two main techniques implemented are:
- - Unfoldings
+ - Unfoldings:
    Inspired by Petri Net unfoldings, the goal is to efficiently explore a partial order semantics known as prime event structures.
- - Partial Order Reduction
+ - Partial Order Reduction:
    Based on Abdulla et al. ODPOR@POPL'14.